Avaiga/taipy-doc/docs/knowledge_base/demos/sales_dashboard.md

-This demo allows users to extract data from an Excel file and present meaningful insights.
-Users can apply filters based on city, customer, and gender, making analyzing metrics tailored to various groups and locations straightforwardly.
+This demo allows users to extract data from an Excel file and derive meaningful insights.
+When Users apply filters based on city, customer type, and gender, Taipy automatically refreshes the two charts:
+“_Sales by hour_” and “_Sales by product_”.

 [Try it live](https://sales-dashboard.taipy.cloud/)